rajangdavis/Standardized-Testing-Participation-Exploration/README.md

 For our first project, we're going to take a look at SAT and ACT scores around the United States.
 Suppose that the College Board - the organization that administers the SAT - seeks to improve the participation rate of its exams.
 Your presentation should be geared toward **non-technical** executives with the College Board and you will use, at minimum, the provided data to make recommendations about how the College Board might work to increase the participation rates of these exams.

+**It is strongly encouraged that you do additional research to support your recommendations.** At minimum, you should investigate trends in the data for **6** states of interest (try to pick states that represent unique instances in the dataset).
+Choose at least **2** of these states that have interesting participation rates and do some research to find if there are any explanations as to *why* students may participate in these tests.

 **Goal**: A Jupyter notebook that describes your data with visualizations & statistical analysis.

-**Goal**: A 5-7 minute presentation targeted to your hypothetical client that highlights your findings.
+**Goal**: A 3-5 minute presentation targeted to your hypothetical client that highlights your findings.

-**Goal**: Your Jupyter notebook hosted on your personal static site.
+**Goal**: Your Jupyter notebook & slides hosted on your personal Github.

+**Goal**: A README.md file (replacing this file) the provides a brief overview of your project.

+**Stretch Goal**: A fully revised Jupyter notebook that reads as a analytical report rather than a classroom assignment.

 ---